The beauty of planning a visit to Oman is that it’s truly a year-round destination.

 Ramadan in Oman

 Ramadan is strictly observed in Oman.
-During the 9th month of the Hijri Calendar (this year predicted to be April 2 to May 2) day time fasting occurs and it is a quiet time for religious reflection.
+During the 9th month of the Hijri Calendar (this year predicted to be March 22 to April 21), day time fasting occurs, and it is a quiet time for religious reflection.
 Eating or drinking in public during daylight hours is against the law.

 Many attractions will shut completely, or only open evenings after Iftar (breaking of the fast).
 Major hotels will normally have a sectioned off area for non-Muslims to eat during the day.